Laurus nobilis - Bay Tree

 Share this product

-About Laurus nobilis - Bay Tree
+About Your New Laurus nobilis - Bay Tree

 Laurus nobilis, commonly known as the Bay Tree or Sweet Bay, is a versatile evergreen tree or large shrub cherished for its aromatic, glossy dark green leaves widely used in cooking.
 Native to the Mediterranean, it combines practical culinary value with strong ornamental appeal, making it a timeless addition to gardens and landscapes.